marleyabowitz/MLClimate/journal.md

 - I am unable to work this week because I have two midterms on Monday.
 These are my last ones, so I can work on this project a lot in the next two weeks!

 Week of April 7th:
+- working on journal update, will add before class!

 Week of April 14th: